Research on Farm Structure and Organization

-ERS research also analyzes the economics of several public policy issues related to large scale livestock operations, such as the economics of antibiotic use in livestock agriculture.
-See the ERS reports for example:
+ERS research also analyzes the economics of several public policy issues related to large-scale livestock operations, such as the economics of antibiotic use in livestock agriculture.
+See the ERS reports:

 - Economics of Antibiotic Use in U.S. Livestock Production (ERR-200, November 2015);

 - Trends and Developments in Hog Manure Management: 1998-2009 (EIB-81, September 2011); and